 Plan your methodology

-How do you plan to calculate the gap?
+- how you plan to calculate the gap

-Looking at individual groups will give a more accurate view of the challenges internally and the disparities which exist by ethnicity group.
+Looking at individual groups will give a more accurate view of the challenges internally and the disparities which exist by ethnic group.

-However, if you do not have sufficient data on ethnicity, you may wish to begin by looking at ethnicity pay gap as a whole to preserve the anonymity of your staff.
+If you don’t have sufficient data on ethnicity, you might want to start by looking at your ethnicity pay gap as a whole to preserve the anonymity of your staff.

 At this stage, it's important to work with key stakeholders such as internal staff networks.

-These networks may also be able to provide further insight into what's driving the pay gap at your organisation.
+These networks may also be able to provide further insight into what's driving ethnicity pay gaps at your organisation.

 Analyse the impact